 - Hilton Honors Diamond status can be earned just for having the Hilton Honors Aspire Card from American Express (review)

-The reason this matters is because having status can get you everything from room upgrades, to complimentary breakfast, to executive lounge access.
+The reason this matters is because having status can get you everything from room upgrades, to complimentary breakfast (or a food & beverage credit), to executive lounge access.
 The value of that will add up quickly.

 Pool Hilton Honors points to maximize value